-In a different article, Jeff Hall, editor in chief of podiatrytoday.com claims that football cleats lack necessary arch support that many athletes need to remain stable.
+In a different article, Jeff Hall, editor in chief of podiatrytoday.com claims that football cleats lack the necessary arch support that many athletes need to remain stable.
 He also claims that most NFL teams lack necessary preseason foot and ankle screenings and should seek more input from podiatrists when selecting appropriate footwear for their athletes as this would likely have a favorable impact on reducing the number of lower extremity injuries at all levels of the sport.

 Majority of Opinion

-Please click on these resources for more in depth analysis on this topic:
+Please click on these resources for more in-depth analysis on this topic:

 The above image provides an alternate view of NFL injuries from the 2014 NFL season prior to the Super Bowl courtesy of the Wall Street Journal.